 Follow this conference on Twitter #DoLS

-This conference, chaired by Alex Ruck Keene, Barrister & Consultant, Mental Capacity and Deprivation of Liberty Project The Law Commission, will update delegates on the implications of the March 2017 Law Commission Report and the practicalities of moving towards Liberty Protection Safeguards in your service.
+This conference, developed and produced in association with Alex Ruck Keene Barrister, 39 Essex Chambers & Former Consultant, Mental Capacity and Deprivation of Liberty Project, The Law Commission will update delegates on the implications of the new Bill and the implementation of the Liberty Protection Safeguards in your service.
 Sessions will cover; strengthening monitoring; ensuring compliance; DoLS at the end of life; implications for current Supervisory Bodies and Assessors; ethical issues; implications for Best Interest Assessment.

 Also of interest